 Performance Bio

-Angie is a co-founder of The Pandora Consort, a new early music ensemble dedicated to innovative performances and underrepresented music.
-Upcoming performances include Vox Feminae: Songs of Powerful Women on the BEMF Fringe Concert Series and The Witching Hour with SoHIP summer concert series.
+Angie is co-founder and music director of The Pandora Consort, an early music ensemble dedicated to innovative performances and underrepresented music.
+With The Pandora Consort they have developed and performed programs such as Vox Feminae: Songs of Powerful Women, The Witching Hour, and Hildegard Reanimated.

 Angie holds a Bachelor of Music in Vocal Performance from Cairn University and in 2021 earned a Master of Music in Historical Performance at Longy School of Music of Bard College studying with Pamela Dellal.